Fascism in Europe: Foreign affairs

-Despite public attempts of goodwill by Hitler towards Mussolini, Germany and Italy came into conflict in 1934 when Engelbert Dollfuss, the Austrofascist leader of Italy's ally Austria, was assassinated by Austrian Nazis on Hitler's orders in preparation for a planned Anschluss (annexation of Austria).
-Mussolini ordered troops to the Austrian-Italian border in readiness for war against Germany.
-Hitler backed down and defer plans to annex Austria.
+Despite Hitler's public attempts to display goodwill towards Mussolini, Germany and Italy came into conflict in 1934 when Engelbert Dollfuss, the Austrofascist leader of Italy's ally Austria, was assassinated by Austrian Nazis on Hitler's orders in preparation for a planned Anschluss (annexation of Austria).
+Mussolini ordered troops to the Austrian-Italian border in readiness for a war against Germany.
+Hitler backed down by deferring his plans to annex Austria.

-When Hitler and Mussolini first met, Mussolini referred to Hitler as "a silly little monkey" before the Allies forced Mussolini into an agreement with Hitler.
+When Hitler and Mussolini first met, Mussolini referred to Hitler as "a silly little monkey" before the Allies forced Mussolini to form an alliance with Hitler.
 Mussolini also reportedly asked Pope Pius XII to excommunicate Hitler.
 From 1934 to 1936, Hitler continually attempted to win the support of Italy and the Nazi regime endorsed the Italian invasion of Ethiopia (leading to Ethiopia's annexation as Italian East Africa) while the League of Nations condemned Italian aggression.
 With other countries opposing Italy, the fascist regime had no choice but to draw closer to Nazi Germany.
-Germany joined Italy in supporting the Nationalists under Francisco Franco with forces and supplies in the Spanish Civil War.
+Germany joined Italy by supporting the Nationalists under Francisco Franco with forces and supplies during the Spanish Civil War.

-Later, Germany and Italy signed the Anti-Comintern Pact committing the two regimes to oppose the Comintern and Soviet communism.
-By 1938, Mussolini allowed Hitler to carry out Anschluss in exchange for official German renunciation of claims to Tyrol.
-Mussolini supported the annexation of the Sudetenland during the Munich Agreement talks later the same year.
+Later, Germany and Italy signed the Anti-Comintern Pact which obligated the two regimes to oppose the Comintern and Soviet communism.
+By 1938, Mussolini allowed Hitler to carry out the Anschluss in exchange for an official German renunciation of claims to Tyrol.
+Mussolini supported the annexation of the Sudetenland during the Munich Agreement talks later that year.